znsio/specmatic-documentation/documentation/command_line.md

 ## Introduction

-Specmatic Standalone Jar severs two purposes.
+Specmatic Standalone Jar serves two purposes.
 * **Zero IDE setup and no code** You can run Contract Tests without a writing a single line of code.
 Just need to author the Contract to describe your API.
 * **Work with several languages and tech stack** Your provider can be a Python Application and the Consumer a JavaScript application.
 Specmatic can work with that setup in the command line mode.